rachael-ojo/Alx-zero_day/README.md

-My first readme was very tasking
+My first readme is up to date